materiahq/materia-server/README.md

 The API Reference is available on [getmateria.com/docs/api-reference](https://getmateria.com/docs/api-reference/app).

-You can require these object to create a Materia Application and save it on the Filesystem.
+You can include these object (using `require()`) to create a Materia Application and save it on the Filesystem.

 Licensing
 ---------